 It’s impossible to boast the world’s highest mountain unless one is pretty high up!
-One of the biggest dangers in trekking in Tibet is the altitude, and altitude sickness is a very real and life-threatening danger.
-Whenever hiking at any height (which will happen in Tibet) it is necessary to ascend gradually and acclimatize to the pressure, and watch out for any kind of nausea or feeling unwell.
+One of the biggest dangers in hiking in Tibet is the altitude, and altitude sickness is a very real and life-threatening danger.
+Whenever trekking at any height (which will happen in Tibet) it is necessary to ascend gradually and acclimatize to the pressure, and watch out for any kind of nausea or feeling unwell.

 Take things easy, rest often and don’t push yourself too hard.
 It’s far too risky, so stay at a comfortable pace!

 Going with a tour guide (which we highly recommended) means having all the necessary food arrangements taken care of.
 However it doesn’t hurt to have some prior knowledge of what should be packed when hiking in Tibet.
 Although one might not get what they are used to, dried fruits, chocolate and noodles can be perfect for snacking.
 And don’t forget the water, which will be needed to ensure it is safe to drink.

 It’s incredible how often this one gets overlooked!
 Sunlight at these high altitudes can be devastating to the skin, so make sure to put sunblock on exposed areas when hiking in Tibet.
 And don’t forget the sunglasses – the glare of bright sunlight off the white snow is painfully blinding!